She Say Heeeeeeey!

 Read more →

-Barley, a dog, sleeps on a futon with her head wedged entirely under a throw pillow.
+Barley, a dog, sleeps peacefully on her hotel bed with her cowprint throw blanket.

 Read more →